vinaychary4u/dbt-core/docs/roadmap/2022-05-dbt-a-core-story.md

 Not long ago, we had one team (one person), one codebase, one tightly coupled application that did all of the things, from beginning to end, without clear stopping points in the middle.
 Now, I'm truly lucky to work with a team of talented software engineers, as we try to make the experience of developing and interfacing with `dbt-core` as no-bs as it is to use.
 We believe the highest-leverage way to do this is by splitting up the team into specialties, and the codebase into modular interfaces.

-For too long now, the [docs for dbt's "Python API"](https://docs.getdbt.com/docs/running-a-dbt-project/dbt-api) have cautioned:
+For too long now, we have cautioned:

 > It _is_ possible to import and invoke dbt as a Python module.
 This API is still not contracted or documented, and it is liable to change in future versions of `dbt-core` without warning.
 Please use caution when upgrading across versions of dbt if you choose to run dbt in this manner!